Alsedo-class destroyer

 The Alsedo class was a Spanish class of destroyer.
 Three ships were built, based on a British design, entering service between 1924 and 1925.
 They all served through and survived the Spanish Civil War, two on the Republican side and one with the Nationalists.
-The class was retired in 1957–1961.
+The class was retired between 1957 and 1961.

 Design and construction

 On 17 February 1915, the Spanish Cortes (Parliament) passed a navy law authorising a large programme of construction for the Spanish Navy, including three destroyers of British design, the Alsedo class, to be built in Spain at the Sociedad Española de Construcción Naval (SECN) dockyard at Cartagena.